Mary Mother of GOD

 From there Paul transferred to the Holy Trinity monastery to St Sergius of Radonezh, spending several years with him as his disciple, obeying the holy Elder in all things.
 With the blessing of St Sergius, he settled a short distance from the monastery in a separate cell, where he spent fifteen years as a hermit.
 Having asked the blessing of St Sergius to go off into the wilderness for a quiet and solitary life, St Paul wandered about for a long while, seeking a place of solitude.
 He wandered a great deal in the wilderness.

-He spent time with St Abraham of Chukhloma (July 20) and finally, he remained in the Komel forest.
+He spent time with St Abraham of Chukhloma (July 20) and he remained in the Komel forest.

 At the Gryazovitsa River, in the hollow of an old linden tree, the monk built a small cell and dwelt there for three years in complete silence, "not giving his body rest, that he might receive future rest."
 Then he moved on to the River Nurma, where he built a hut and dug a well, spending his days in vigil and prayer.